 The purpose of this course is to provide a critical examination of research and theory relevant to the advanced study of teaching and learning.
-Emphasis is placed on the relationships that exist between student development, instructional practices/culturally responsive pedagogy, educational environments, continuous reflection and assessment, learning communities, and dispositions of the profession.
+Emphasis is placed on the relationships that exist between student development, instructional planning and practices/culturally responsive pedagogy, educational environments, assessment types and uses, learning communities, and dispositions of the profession.